mlua-rs/rlua/README.md

     that would do the wrapping.
   * Once tuple based variadic generics land, the plan is to completely eliminate the hlist macros in favor of simple tuples.

 See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.

+It is also worth it to list some non-goals for the project:

+  * Be a perfect zero cost wrapper over the lua C api
+  * Allow the user to do absolutely everything that the lua C api might allow

 ## API Stability or lack thereof